Sara Idacavage

 Textiles, Merchandising and Interiors

-Sara Idacavage is a fashion historian, educator, and archivist.
+Sara Idacavage is a fashion historian and sustainable fashion educator.

 Education